Mirza Abdul Halim

-Mirza Abdul Halim (মির্জা আব্দুল হালিম; 1927/8 – 9 July 2021) was a Bangladeshi politician and former footballer.
-He served as a Member of Parliament for the Bangladesh National Party from 1979 to 1982.
+Mirza Abdul Halim (মির্জা আব্দুল হালিম; 1927/8 – 9 July 2021) was a Bangladeshi footballer and politician.
+He was a Bangladesh National Party member of parliament from 1979 to 1982.

 Early life and family

-Mirza Abdul Halim was born into a Bengali Muslim family of Mirzas in the village of Kaitula in Joynagar, Bera, Pabna District, then part of the Bengal Presidency.
+Mirza Abdul Halim was born into a Bengali Muslim family of Mirzas in the village of Joynagar in Kaitula, Bera, Pabna District, then part of the Bengal Presidency.
 He had two sons and one daughter.
 His brother, Mirza Abdul Awal, was a former parliamentarian.
 His other brother, Mirza Abdul Jalil, was a former president of the Bangladesh Krishak League.
 The retired army major Manzur Quader is his nephew.

 Career

 Abdul Halim was a footballer from Victoria SC.
-He contested at the 1979 Bangladeshi general election as a Bangladesh Nationalist Party candidate and was successfully elected to parliament from the Pabna-12 constituency.
+He contested the 1979 Bangladeshi general election as a Bangladesh Nationalist Party candidate and was elected to parliament from the Pabna-12 constituency.
 He was the state minister for shipping in the first cabinet of President Ziaur Rahman.

 Death

-Halim died on 9 July 2021 at the age of 93.
+Abdul Halim died on 9 July 2021 at the age of 93.